-- (2) COST OR PRICING DATA.-The term "cost or pricing data" means all facts that, as of the date of agreement on the price of a contract (or the price of a contract modification) or, if applicable consistent with section 3506(a)(2) of this title, another date agreed upon between the parties, a prudent buyer or seller would reasonably expect to affect price negotiations significantly.
-The term does not include information that is judgmental, but does include factual information from which a judgment was derived. - (3) SUBCONTRACT.-The term "subcontract" includes a transfer of commercial items between divisions, subsidiaries, or affiliates of a contractor or a subcontractor.
+- (a) DEFINITIONS.-In this chapter: - (1) COST OR PRICING DATA.-The term "cost or pricing data" means all facts that, as of the date of agreement on the price of a contract (or the price of a contract modification) or, if applicable consistent with section 3506(a)(2) of this title, another date agreed upon between the parties, a prudent buyer or seller would reasonably expect to affect price negotiations significantly.
+The term does not include information that is judgmental, but does include factual information from which a judgment was derived. - (2) SUBCONTRACT.-The term "subcontract" includes a transfer of commercial products or commercial services between divisions, subsidiaries, or affiliates of a contractor or a subcontractor.